Feed for Birds: 7 Backyard Bird Food Options That Aren’t Seeds

 nitrub/Getty

-Woodpeckers love to eat acorns, walnuts, beechnuts, almonds, pecans and hazelnuts.
-Some other species of birds, like nuthatches, tits and jays, may take them as well, especially if walnuts are crushed into smaller sizes.
+Woodpeckers love to eat acorns, walnuts, beechnuts, almonds, pecans, and hazelnuts.
+Some other species of birds, like nuthatches, tits, and jays, may take them as well, especially if walnuts are crushed into smaller sizes.
 These can be offered year-round if available, but keep in mind that squirrels will want to savor these nutty treats as well.

-Guidelines for Feeding Birds in the Wild
+Tips for Feeding Wild Birds

-To attract a variety of birds to your backyard, hang an array of feeders.
-Experts say providing only one type of feeder means you will only get a small group of the native species that’s visiting.
-Different species vary in whether they prefer platform feeders, trough feeders, suet feeders, hummingbird feeders or sack feeders, so it’s important to have the right kind of feeder to attract the birds you are interested in seeing.
+Different species vary in whether they prefer platform feeders, trough feeders, suet feeders, hummingbird feeders, or sack feeders, so it’s important to have the right kind of feeder to attract the birds you are interested in seeing.

 Perky-Pet Panorama Bird Feeder